 Changes in the Danish overall energy mix have resulted in a substantial reduction of emissions from energy production.

-CO2 emissions from electricity production have decreased by over 50%3 in the period 1990 to 2013.
-Half the amount of CO_2 is emitted when producing one unit of GDP in 2013 compared to 1990 and per capita emission has been reduced by 37%.
+CO_2 emissions from electricity production have decreased by 60% in the period 1990 to 2015.
+Less than half the amount of CO_2 is emitted when producing one unit of GDP in 2015 compared to 1990 and per capita emission has been reduced by more than 40%.

 Reaping the full benefits of new renewable energy technologies has caused radical changes to the Danish energy system and networks.
-Danish experience shows that flexibility in
+Danish experience shows that flexibility in conventional production in combination with strong transmission and distribution networks, and larger exchange of power with neighboring countries in order to increase balancing areas, are important components in overcoming challenges.